microsoft/pai/README.md

 ### Most complete solution and easy to extend

-OpenPAI is a most complete solution for deep learning, support virtual cluster, compatible Hadoop / Kubernetes eco-system, complete training pipeline at one cluster etc. OpenPAI is architected in a modular way: different module can be plugged in as appropriate.
+OpenPAI is a most complete solution for deep learning, support virtual cluster, compatible with Kubernetes eco-system, complete training pipeline at one cluster etc. OpenPAI is architected in a modular way: different module can be plugged in as appropriate.
+[Here](./docs/system_architecture.md) is the architecture of OpenPAI, highlighting technical innovations of the platform.

 ## Related Projects